 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 It’s no secret that I wanted to visit Iceland for nearly two decades before we finally made the trip.
-Even then, we really didn’t have a good idea of what we would find in this small country.
-When it comes to Iceland attractions, there is no shortage of amazing ways to experience the island.
+Even during that first trip over a decade ago, we really didn’t have a good idea of what we would find in this small country.
+We’ve now been several times and each time is even more surprising and wonderful than the last.